Mary Torrans Lathrap

-Mary Lathrap (née Torrans; April 25, 1838 - January 3, 1895), pen name: Lena; known as "The Daniel Webster of Prohibition", was a 19th-century American author, preacher, suffragist, and temperance reformer.
+Mary Lathrap (née Torrans; pen name, Lena; known as "The Daniel Webster of Prohibition"; April 25, 1838 - January 3, 1895) was a 19th-century American author, preacher, suffragist, and temperance reformer.
 For 20 years, she was identified with the progressive women of Michigan who had temperance, purity, and prohibition as their watchwords, and the white ribbon as their badge.
-A licensed preacher for the Methodist Episcopal Church (1871), she served as president of Michigan's Woman's Christian Temperance Union (1882), co-founded the state's suffrage organization (1870), and worked on the amendment campaign (1874).
-She died in 1895, aged 56.
+She served as president of Michigan's Woman's Christian Temperance Union (1882), co-founded the state's suffrage organization (1870), and worked on the amendment campaign (1874).
+From 1871, Lathrap was a licensed preacher for the Methodist Episcopal Church.

 Early life and education

 Mary Torrans was born on a farm near Jackson, Michigan, on April 25, 1838.
 Her parents were Scotch-Irish Presbyterians.
 Lathrap's childhood was passed in Marshall, where she was educated in the public schools.
 She was a literary child, and at the age of 14, contributed to local papers under the pen-name "Lena."
 She was converted in her tenth year, but did not join the church until she was nearly 18 years old.